elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

 is widely implemented, Task Bench provides massively more expressiveness and configurability.
 Compared to those most widely implemented benchmarks, Task Bench provides even more implementations thanks to its ease of porting to new systems.
-And in terms of the depth of analysis that can be performed, the only benchmarks that provides substantially more visibility into system-specific performance behaviors are themselves system-specific.
+And in terms of the depth of analysis that can be performed, the only benchmarks that provide substantially more visibility into system-specific performance behaviors are themselves system-specific.

 Task Bench is open source and we intend for it to be an active project which is open to contribution.
-In fact, since the initial submission of the paper we added three new functionally correct implementations to Task Bench.
+In fact, since the initial submission of the paper, we added three new functionally correct implementations to Task Bench.
 If these implementations are tuned to our satisfaction in advance of the deadline they will be included in the final paper.